Yuri05/developer-docs/NET-specifics/unit-and-integration-testing.md

 }
 ```

 Please note the convention of naming the unit test classes using complete sentences in lowercase separated with underscores('_') instead of whitespaces.
 The BDDHelper then replaces the underscores with whitespaces for the test reports.
 The same naming logic applies to the Observations.
-Unit test classes usually start with "When_.." and Observations with "should_...".
+Unit test classes usually ( but of course not necessarily ) start with "When_.." and Observations with "should_...".
 It is important that both the unit test class name as well as the observation fully and correctly describe the behaviour that gets tested and the expected outcome.
 The lenghth of the name is in this case of no big concern.

 ### Because() and Observations